gmdsi/GMDSI_notebooks/session_outline.md

 - next steps: prior monte carlo and rejection sampling
     + background on prior monte carlo
     + what can you learn from prior monte carlo
-    + an aside on parallelization mechanics
+    + an aside on parallelization mechanics (and how it will crush your machine!)
 - homework
     + work through the part2 "set obsvals and weights" notebook
     + work through the part2 "prior monte carlo" notebook